 Skip to content

-Unlocking Capital with Sale and Leasebacks Amid Europe's Tightening Debt Markets
+Unlock Capital with Sale and Leasebacks Amid Tightening Debt Markets

 European private equity is facing unprecedented challenges in 2024.
 M&A activity has fallen dramatically as firms struggle to secure traditional debt financing.
 The DACH region, encompassing Germany, Austria, and Switzerland, witnessed a 23% drop in deal volume from 2022 to 2023, hitting its lowest point in a decade.
 Activity remains muted in the first half of 2024.
 In response to tough market conditions, firms are increasingly turning to innovative financing solutions to keep deals moving.
 Among these, sale and leasebacks (SLBs) have stood out as a powerful tool, offering a viable alternative to traditional debt financing.